ang-zeyu/infisearch/docs/src/getting_started.md

 ### Initialisation Call

-Once you have loaded the bundles, to initialise morsels, simply call the `initMorsels` function as exposed by `search-ui.bundle.js`:
+Once you have loaded the bundles, to initialise morsels, simply call the `initMorsels` function as exposed globally by `search-ui.bundle.js`.

+This requires an input element with an id of `morsels-search` to be present in the page by default.

 ```js
 initMorsels({